maldonado/tse2015_td_identification/datasets/implementation_vs_without_classification/readme.md

 Cross project validation

 ## Train
-All design and without classification comments from Apache Ant, Apache Jmeter, JfreeChart and Columba
+All implementation and without classification comments from Apache Ant, Apache Jmeter, JfreeChart and Columba

 ## Test

-All design and without classification comments from ArgoUml.
+All implementation and without classification comments from ArgoUml.

 ## Parameters
 ###Features